Zoli06/Zoli06/README.md

 - 👋 Hi, I’m @Zoli06
-- 👀 I’m interested in web developing
+- 👀 I’m interested in web technologies
-- 🌱 I’m currently learning GraphQL and React
+- 🌱 I’m currently learning .NET and Flutter
 - 💞️ I’m looking to collaborate on any project by which I can learn something new
-- 📫 How to reach me: zolixvagyok@gmail.com
+- 📫 How to reach me: csaszar.zoltan24@gmail.com